The solution path of the generalized lasso: Computational considerations. Computational considerations

-\item One can obtain an approximate solution path by not permitting dual coordinates to leave the boundary (achieved by setting $l_{k+1}=0$ in Step 3 of Algorithm \ref{alg:d}).
+\item One can obtain an approximate solution path by not permitting dual coordinates to leave the boundary (achieved by setting $l_{k+1}=0$ in Step 3 of Algorithm~\ref{alg:d}).
 This makes $T=m$, and so computing this approximate path only requires $O(mn^2)$ or $O(m^2n)$ operations when $m \leq n$ or $m > n$, respectively.
 This approximation can be quite accurate if the number times a dual coordinate leaves the boundary is (relatively) small.
-Furthermore, its legitimacy is supported by the following fact: for $D=I$ (the lasso problem) and $\rank(X)=p$, this approximate path is exactly the LARS path when LARS is run in its original (unmodified) state.
+Furthermore, its legitimacy is supported by the following fact: for $D=I$, this approximate path is exactly the LARS path when LARS is run it its original (unmodified) state.
 We discuss this in the next section. \end{itemize}

-Finally, it is important to note that if one's goal is to find the solution of \eqref{eq:dlassoi} or \eqref{eq:dlasso} over a discrete set of $\lambda$ values, and the problem size is very large, then it is unlikely that our path algorithm is the most efficient approach.
-A reason here is the same reason that LARS is not generally used to solve large-scale lasso problems: the set of critical points (changes in slope) in the piecewise linear solution path $\hbeta_\lambda$ becomes very dense as the problem size increases.
-But there is a further disadvantage is that is specific to the generalized lasso (and not the lasso).
-At the regularized end of the path (which is typically the region of interest), the generalized lasso solution is orthogonal to many of the rows of $D$; therefore we must solve large least squares problems, as in \eqref{eq:dls}, in order to compute the path.
-On the other hand, at the regularized end of the lasso path, the solution lies in the span of a small number of columns of $X$; therefore we only need to solve small least squares problems to compute the path.
+Finally, it is important to note that if one's goal is to find the solution of~\eqref{eq:dlassoi} or~\eqref{eq:dlasso} over a discrete set of $\lambda$ values, and the problem size is very large, then it is likely that our path algorithm is not the most efficient approach.
+The reason here is the same reason that LARS is not generally used to solve large-scale lasso problems: the set of critical points (changes in slope) in the piecewise linear solution path $\hbeta_\lambda$ becomes very dense as the problem size increases.
+For solving\vadjust{\goodbreak} a large problem at a fixed $\lambda$, it is preferable to use a convex optimization technique that was specifically developed for the purposes of computational efficiency.
+First-order methods, for example, can efficiently solve large-scale instances of~\eqref{eq:dlassoi} or \eqref{eq:dlasso} for $\lambda$ in a discrete set (see~\cite{nesta} as an example).